rgilman33/rgilman33.github.io/_posts/2021-04-13-consistency-III.markdown

 Instead of perturbing the same set of input properties in multiple ways, you could split your input properties into disjoint sets of features.
 This could be color channels in an image, different columns in tabular data, or entirely different modalities like audio, text or images.
 These are identical to the unimodal examples above, the only difference is in how they grab their views.
 Most use the `NCE` loss or something like it.

-{% include ref.html key="cmc" text="CMC"%} is of the same lineage as the {% include ref.html key="simclr" text="SimCLR" %} crowd but uses different color channels for their different views.
+{% include ref.html key="cmc" text="Contrastive Multiview Coding (CMC)"%} is of the same lineage as the {% include ref.html key="simclr" text="SimCLR" %} crowd but uses different color channels for their different views.
 This is a fun idea, but it makes you wonder: what invariance were they hoping to impart?
 In a real project, for example, if you decide that color isn’t important for your task then you just collapse your image to grayscale as a preprocessing step.
 No need to go through all the trouble of setting up invariance training if you can just remove the variability manually.
-(TODO think about this more.
-Is there benefit?)

 There’s a lot of work going under the banner audio-visual correspondence (AVC) that does cross-modal consistency training using the *audio* and *visual* channels of video.
 This includes {% include ref.html key="alwassel_2020" text="XDC," %} which is essentially a multimodal {% include ref.html key="deepcluster" text="Deepcluster." %} In addition to the consistency training, {% include ref.html key="objects_that_sound" text="Objects that Sound"%} splits the image into a grid of small patches and scores them separately.
 This allows them to predict which items in a given image are making a sound.